Fauci: US should consider vaccine mandate for US air travel

-“When you make vaccination a requirement, that’s another incentive to get more people vaccinated,” Fauci told MSNBC on Monday.
+“When you make vaccination a requirement, that’s another incentive to get more people vaccinated,” Fauci told MSNBC.
 “If you want to do that with domestic flights, I think that’s something that seriously should be considered.”

 The Biden administration has thus far balked at imposing a vaccination requirement for domestic air travel.
 Two officials said Biden’s science advisers have yet to make a formal recommendation for such a requirement to the president.